 It shall be the duty of the owners or occupants of mobile home parks, or of the person in charge thereof, to give the Building Official free access to such premises at reasonable times for the purpose of inspection.

-It shall be the duty of every occupant of a mobile home park to give the owner thereof or his agent or employee access to any part of such mobile home park or its premises at reasonable times for the purpose of making such repairs or alterations as are necessary to effect compliance with this Article and regulations issued under this Article, or with any lawful order issued pursuant to the provisions of this Article.
+It shall be the duty of every occupant of a mobile home park to give the owner thereof or his/her agent or employee access to any part of such mobile home park or its premises at reasonable times for the purpose of making such repairs or alterations as are necessary to effect compliance with this Article and regulations issued under this Article, or with any lawful order issued pursuant to the provisions of this Article.

 Whenever the Building Official determines that there has been a violation of any provision of this Article, or regulations issued under this Article, the Building Official shall give notice of such alleged violation to the person to whom the permit or license was issued, as hereinafter provided.
 Such notice shall: